 In the U.S., there are two primary methods of garbage disposal — landfilling and incineration.
 Each method has a significant long-term impact on the environment.

-Landfilling is more common by far, though we don’t have recent data to understand how changes in the recycling industry, such as China’s ban on contaminated recyclables imports.
+Landfilling is more common by far, though we don’t have recent data to understand how changes in the recycling industry — such as China’s ban on on contaminated recyclables imports — have affected disposal rates or methods.
 In 2015, 52.5 percent of MSW went to the landfill.
 Today that number is probably higher, as many communities have reduced or eliminated their recycling programs since China changed its policy at the beginning of 2018.

 The total volume of U.S. recycling revenue in the U.S. has declined by as much as $10 billion since the ban went into effect, falling from $117 billion in 2017 to nearly $110 billion in 2019, according to the Institute of Scrap Recycling Industries.
 The decline is due to the falling price of commodities such as glass and plastic.